UtrechtUniversity/seedlistextractor/doc/namelists.md

     --force-names-reload
 ```

-See [link to follow] for a more detailed description of how to run the seedlist extractor.
+See [README](../README.md) for a more detailed description of how to run the seedlist extractor.